apakhbari/CheatSheets/Orchestration/Kubernetes/kubernetes_course.md

 ### OS Upgrade
 - If you drain a node, it'll have noExecute & noSchedule taints ` $ kubectl drain node-1 `
 - If you cordon a node, it'll have noSchedule taints ` $ kubectl cordon node-2 `
+- Whether you drain or cordon a node, you need to ` uncordon ` the node.
+There is no such thing as undrain. ` $ kubectl uncordon node-2 `

 ### Cluster Upgrade